 Provincially, tax rates vary.
 For example, in Ontario, the lowest rate is 5.05%.
 Added together with the federal rate, this makes the lowest marginal tax rate in Ontario 20.05%.

-You can use the credit to reduce your taxes for the year.
+Can you use the credit to reduce your taxes for the year?

+Yes.
 But remember your expenses don’t all have to come from the same tax year.
-They just have to come from any 12-month period that ends in the tax year.
+They just must come from any 12-month period that ends in the tax year.

 You may be able to claim all eligible medical expenses for which you have not been reimbursed, such as from a health insurance plan.

 For example, let’s say you went to the dentist and the charges were $750.
 Your health insurance plan reimbursed you for $450.
 In this case, you can claim $300 toward your medical expense tax credit.

 “Getting $600 back after out-of-pocket expenses of $4,200 may not seem like much,” says Dollar.
 “But the credit is designed to help those who have substantial medical claims.
 And if you have ongoing medical expenses exceeding the threshold amount, over the years the amount you save in taxes can really add up.”